CarolineGraebelBHT/MasterProjectSonarQube/README.md

 A first filter that is worth applying to filter out variables that provide no value due to the missingness is deleting all variables where more than 140000 values are missing.
 By doing that, only 65 columns remain. <br>
 There are more columns where missingness occurs based on the version of the database the analysis is coming from.
 Most of them are identifier variables which can be removed since the only identifier needed for modelling is the name of the project. <br>
 For one variable, a typing error in the database leads to a mismatch when merging the two dataframes.
 In one version, the variable NEW_SQALE_DEBT_RATIO is called NEW_SQALE_DEBT_RATION.
 The wrongly written column is removed and the contained values are written into NEW_SQALE_DEBT_RATIO. <br>
 As a result, for some variables there is a small amount of missing data.
-For the variable FUNCTION_COMPLEXITY_DISTRIBUTION there are 9875 missing values, which is a lot but doesn't justify an outright removal of the variable.
+For the variable FUNCTION_COMPLEXITY_DISTRIBUTION there are 9875 missing values, which is a lot but doesn't justify an outright removal of the variable. <br>
+The final resulting dataframe contains 62 columns.

+<a name="handle-statics"></a>
+### Dropping numerical variables with static values
+When investigating the correlation of variables, there are some variables that can't be correlated.
+Through investigation it can be shown that some metrics only contain static values over all rows (0).
+When training a model, metrics that only contain a static value doesn't provide meaningful information (variance) to the learning process.
+Therefore, they are getting removed. <br>
+The resulting dataframe contains 53 columns.